A 13-Day Summer Hokkaido Itinerary Beyond the Snow

 Chitose

 Hokkaido New Chitose Airport Before you judge us for spending one day in an airport, hear me out: there is an open-air bath in the airport!
-And many more things to do within the premise.
+And many more things to do within the premises.

 Day 13